graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Circular References**

-Input Objects are allowed to reference other Input Objects.
+Input Objects are allowed to reference other Input Objects as field types.
 A circular reference occurs when an Input Object references itself either directly or through referenced Input Objects.

-Circular references are generally allowed, however they may not be defined as an unbroken chain of Non-Null fields.
+Circular references are generally allowed, however they may not be defined as an unbroken chain of Non-Null singular fields.
 Such Input Objects are invalid, because there is no way to provide a legal value for them.

-The following examples are allowed:
+This example of a circularly-referenced input type is valid as the field `self` may be omitted or the value {null}.

 ```graphql example
 input Example {